josh289/getgreenfield/project/README.md

-# vite-react-typescript-starter (Cntxtl Landing Page)
+# vite-react-typescript-starter (RelayMCP Landing Page)

 This project is a landing page built with Vite, React, and TypeScript, using Tailwind CSS for styling.